priyank-purohit/PostGUI/README.md

 </p>

+To get help with confirming use cases/feasibility or anything else, please make a new issue on this GitHub repository.
+This data sharing framework relies on popular open-source works such as: [Material UI](https://material.io/), [PostgREST](http://postgrest.org), [JS Query Builder](https://querybuilder.js.org/), etc.

 ## Features

-#### Data compatibility
+#### Data Compatibility

-PostGUI is designed to be as database agnostic as possible by adapting to the client's database schema.
-It can be used to query a finance, biology, or a sports statistics PostgreSQL database.
+PostGUI is designed to be database agnostic by automatically adapting to the client's database schema.
+This framework can be setup to query and share a biology, finance, or a sports statistics PostgreSQL database.
+In short, any tabular data set can be accessed and shared using this framework.
+If the data set(s) in question can be represented as tables, then the data set(s) is compatible with this framework.
+Complex data types such as images, videos, or sound clips are currently untested and unsupported.

-The client must organize the data set(s) to be shared in a PostgreSQL database instance running on a local computer (only data access, no data sharing over the internet) or a web  server (data access, and data sharing over the internet).
+The client must organize the data to be shared in a PostgreSQL database running on a local computer (only data access, no data sharing over the internet) or a web  server (data access, and data sharing over the internet).
 Certain features of PostGUI require specific database schema design.
 For example, to allow users to edit the database tables, the database tables must have a defined primary key (PK) attribute.
 However, if a PK is not defined for a table, PostGUI will gracefully disable the edit feature for the table.

 #### Database Picker